-The Audit Committee of the Board of Directors has selected KPMG to audit our consolidated financial statements.
+The Audit Committee of the Board of Directors selected KPMG LLP ("KPMG") to audit our consolidated financial statements for 2006, a selection that was ratified at the 2006 Annual Meeting of Shareholders.
 During fiscal year 2005, KPMG served as our independent registered public accounting firm and also provided other audit-related and non-audit services which were approved by the Company and subsequently ratified by the Audit Committee after it was established in January 2005.